nixlim/CV/README.md

 #### Good manager and team player

 I have organised, directed, managed and worked within teams carrying out complex legal transactions, measuring progress and reporting to clients and higher management.

-  - Managing the Saudi jurisdiction part of multi-million dollar energy sector merger.
-This included organising teams, preparing detailed project plans and implementing systems for measuring and managing progress across several jurisdictions.
+I was part of the management team in charge of the Saudi jurisdiction part of multi-million dollar energy sector merger.
+My responsibilities included organising teams, preparing detailed project plans and implementing systems for measuring and managing progress across several jurisdictions.
+I reported directly to the Head of Corporate for the region.

 ## Professional Qualifications